joolfe/telegram-broker/doc/ComunicatingTelegarm.md

 ## Authorization flow

-Well we have created a telegram client, not too impressive because we have not really communicate yet, to start the communication with telegram we need firt to authenticate, and we will follow this [documentation](https://core.telegram.org/api/auth)
+Well we have created a telegram client, not too impressive because we have not really communicate yet, to start the communication with telegram we need first to authenticate, and we will follow this [documentation](https://core.telegram.org/api/auth) for it.

 Because we are not going to use the Bot API (remember the reasons in the "telegarm API" page) to authenticate we need a User credential, this is just a real Phone number and a code that is sent via Telegram or SMS to validate this phone.

 So the authentication that we are going to implement has two steps, first we will request a method `auth.sendCode` and when we recieve the code in the phone we will use the method `auth.signIn` to login.
 As result our telegram client is logged in and can execute API calls with a logged session.

-So as first step we are going to create a way to ask the code from the program, this code is a variable value and we cannot hardcode in the code or in a config file, as temporal solution we can use the console and we will improve in the future.
-Lets create a function that do this job but for make it easier let us use a library
+So as first step we are going to create a way to ask the validation code from the program, this code is a variable value and we cannot hardcode in the code or in a config file, as temporal solution we can use the console as input, we will improve this in the future...
+So lets create a function that do this job but for make it easier let us use a library

 ```
 $ npm install --save readline